China-focused firm invests in Ottawa-area commuter rail plan

 Mr. Liu has described his company as having a mandate to be the international investment platform for Chinese capital.
 Moose Consortium Inc. – the group behind the rail plan – expects major international capital will follow if the study goes well.

 Mr. Liu’s name came up on the floor of the House of Commons in November, when the NDP raised his attendance at a small $1,500 Liberal Party fundraiser in Toronto to meet with Prime Minister Justin Trudeau.
 The questions were in the context of the cash-for-access controversy that led the Liberals to introduce reforms for campaign fundraising.
-Mr. Liu declined to discuss the fundraiser in an interview two weeks ago.
+Mr. Liu declined to discuss the fundraiser in an interview last week.

 Mr. Trudeau and his government are actively encouraging large-scale foreign investment in Canadian infrastructure.

-Note: Editor's Note: This story was corrected to show that Mr. Liu declined to comment at a fundraiser last week.Report Typo/Error